The weak Galerkin finite element method for Stokes interface problems with curved interface: Introduction

+In practical problems, the interface is usually a complex curved surface.
+In the two-dimensional problems, when dealing with such curved interface, a common approach involves approximating these curves with straight line segments.
+However, when employing high-degree polynomials to approximate the exact solution, the presence of geometric errors leads to a reduction in the orders of convergence \cite{reduceerror3,reduceerror1,reduceerror2}.
+Therefore, in domain with curved edges, various numerical methods have been proposed to solve the problems.
+For example, finite element method \cite{FEMcurved1,pFEM,isogeometricmethods,NEFEM,reduceerror3}, discontinuous Galerkin finite element method\cite{DGcurved2,DGcurved3,DGcurved1,DGcurved4,DGcurved5}, virtual element method \cite{VEMcurved2,VEMcurved1}, weak Galerkin finite element method \cite{guan2019weak,Wang_Curved_edges,mu_weak_2021}, etc.

-In this paper, we use the weak Galerkin (WG) finite element method to solve the interface problems with curved edges.
+In this work, we use the weak Galerkin (WG) finite element method to solve the Stokes interface problems with curved edges on fitted meshes.
 The WG method was first proposed in \cite{wang2013weak} for solving second order elliptic equations.
-Compared with other methods, the WG method uses separate polynomial functions on each cell and adds stabilizers to the cell boundaries to ensure weak continuity of the approximative functions.
-Since polynomial spaces are easy to construct, the WG method can be applied to polygonal or polyhedral grids.
-At the same time, the WG method uses weak differential operators instead of traditional differential operators.
-The WG method is used to solve various problems, such as: Stokes equations \cite{WGStokes1,WGStokes2}, Brinkman equations \cite{WGBrinkman1,WGBrinkman2}, linear elasticity equations \cite{elasticityequation}, parabolic equations\cite{parabolic}, elliptic interface problems \cite{ellipticinterface}, Stokes-Darcy problems \cite{Wang_Stokes_Darcy,stokesDarcy}, etc.
+Compared with other methods, the method uses separate polynomial functions on each cell and adds stabilizers to the cell boundaries to ensure weak continuity of the approximative functions.
+Since polynomial spaces are easy to construct, the WG method can be applied to polygonal or polyhedral meshes.
+At the same time, this method uses weakly defined differential operators to replace the classical differential operators.
+The WG method is used to solve various problems, such as Stokes equations \cite{WGStokes1,WGStokes2}, Brinkman equations \cite{WGBrinkman1,WGBrinkman2}, linear elasticity equations \cite{elasticityequation}, parabolic equations\cite{parabolic}, elliptic interface problems \cite{ellipticinterface}, Stokes-Darcy problems \cite{Wang_Stokes_Darcy,stokesDarcy}, etc.

-In this paper, we treat straight edge cells and curved cells.
-For the curved cells, instead of replacing curved edges with straight segments, but directly constructing the weak Galerkin finite element spaces on the curved cells.
+In this paper, we mainly treat curved cells.
+For the curved cells, instead of replacing curved edges with straight segments, we directly construct the weak Galerkin space on the curved cells.
+For the integral calculation on the curved cells, we use non-affine transformation\cite{nonaffineisoparametric1,nonaffineisoparametric2} to convert curved cell to the reference element.
 This treatment avoids geometric errors and makes the scheme easier to implement.
-For the calculation on the curved cells, we use non-affine transformation\cite{nonaffineisoparametric1,nonaffineisoparametric2} to convert curved cells to the reference element.
-Numerical integral formula in the reference element is applied to reach accuracy of weak Galerkin finite element computation.